Mohammad-SU/Portfolio-MSUDigital/README.md

 - Responsive CSS based on window size

 Attribution:
-- PHP image: Edited image (coloured lime) that was made by Levi Morrison for PHP.net
 - SQL image: Edited image (coloured lime) that was made by FreePik Stockio
-- Git image: Edited image (coloured lime) that was made by Jason Long - http://git-scm.com/downloads/logos, CC BY 3.0
+- Git image: Made by Jason Long - http://git-scm.com/downloads/logos, CC BY 3.0
-- CSS3 and HTML images: Edited image (cropped text and coloured lime) that was made by Rudloff - File:CSS3 and HTML5 logos and wordmarks.svg, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=49121103
+- CSS3 and HTML images: Edited image (cropped text) that was made by Rudloff - File:CSS3 and HTML5 logos and wordmarks.svg, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=49121103